PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 Configuration for the default interzone and intrazone default rules

+            + Intrazone
-            + Intrazone: Enable logging at session-end using the default logging profile; Use the Internal security profile-group
+                * Enable logging at session-end using the default logging profile
+                * Use the Internal security profile-group
+            + Interzone
+                * Explicit drop of traffic between zones
-            + Interzone: Enable logging at session-end using the default logging profile
+                * Enable logging at session-end using the default logging profile

 Decryption